Types of Shipments

 It is important to understand the different types of shipments that you can choose from when moving internationally.
 This topic is covered at length in our WEBINAR.

-There are two types of shipments available when sending household goods internationally by ocean freight:
+There are two types of shipments for sending household goods by ocean freight:

 - Partial Containers: called Less Than Container Loads (LCL)